Our Focus

 Steven was born in Chicago, Illinois.
 At the age of 16, he revealed his sexuality to his mother and she made him leave the house.
 He was already abusing substances and that led to a 25 year journey of homelessness.
 Against all odds, Steven earned a college degree.
 While washing dishes and with housing help from his aunt, he obtained an apartment.
 However, the pressure of keeping up with rent and a life of drugs and “partying” ultimately led to bouts of homelessness and a positive HIV diagnosis in 2014.

-In 2017, Steven found sanctuary at Hope House in 2017.
+In 2017, Steven found sanctuary at Hope House.
 After a stroke in June and a relapse in August of that year, he came back to Hope House.
 He has since maintained a place to live paired with a sober, healthier lifestyle.
-He now works at Hope House as a house manager, providing hope and help to men just coming into the program.

 “They gave me another chance.
 Even after I relapsed, they were still there for me.
 They showed me love,” said Steven about CaringWorks.
 “I am learning what love really is.
 I am able to get inside of myself and learn what that means for me.
 I’m learning to feel some of the feelings I coped with by using drugs.
 I’m accountable.
 I am able to have a network of people to talk to.”